chandlerc/blog/tools/site-diff/README.md

 scp <host>:~/src/blog/tools/site-diff/report.html .
 ```

+Each run also prints an ephemeral link to an uploaded copy of the report, so
+usually no copying is needed at all; see below.

 Exit codes: `0` clean, `1` something differs, `2` the tool could not do its job
 (bad arguments, nothing to compare, a route it failed to capture).
 The last one
 matters -- a green run and a broken run must never look alike.